Detective Superintendent Roy Grace is caught up in the murky world of human trafficking in Dead Tomorrow, by award winning crime writer Peter James.

-The body of a missing teenager is dredged from the seabed off the Sussex coast, missing vital organs.
-Soon after, a further two more bodies are found . . .
+The body of a missing boy is dredged from the seabed off the Sussex coast, missing vital organs.
+Soon after, two more bodies are found . . .

-As Detective Superintendent Roy Grace investigates the recovered bodies, he unearths the trail of a gang of child traffickers operating from Eastern Europe.
+As Roy Grace investigates the recovered bodies, he unearths a gang of child traffickers operating from Eastern Europe.
 Soon Grace and his team will find themselves in a race against time to save the life of a young street kid, while a desperate mother will stop at nothing to save her daughter's life . . .

 James just gets better and better and deserves the success he has achieved with this first-class series